 Though the spinecheeks also live in anemones – bulb anemones to be exact – they are more like second-cousins.
 Often there’ll be a big female up to 16 cm who’ll come charging at you, whilst the meek little male, half her size, hides shyly – very clear who wears the pants in that anemone!
 Both have three white bands, and the female can be anything from scarlet to such a dark red it’s black.

-I reckon this is just some cheeky little variant of the False Clown.
-And actually, real clowns paint red spots on the cheeks of their white faces.
+I think this is just some cheeky little variant of the False Clown.
+And actually, human clowns paint red spots on the cheeks of their white faces.
 So go figure that one.

 As a reference for this article, and indeed generally, Diveplanit refers to the excellent books in the series Reef Fish Identification.
 In this case, Tropical Pacific.
 ISBN: 978-1-878348-36-4.